Aquaman (film): Plot

 Nereus' daughter Mera, betrothed to Orm, refuses to aid them and requests Arthur's help.
 Arthur accompanies her to Atlantis after Orm's tsunami nearly kills his father.
 Vulko urges him to find the Trident of Atlan, a powerful artifact of Atlantis' first ruler, to reclaim his rightful place as king.
 Mera and Arthur are ambushed by Orm's men, and he is captured.
 Orm blames him for Atlanna's death and nearly kills him in a duel before Mera rescues him.
-She and Arthur journey to the fallen Kingdom of the Deserters hidden under the Sahara, where the Trident was forged, and unlock a holographic message that leads them to Sicily, where they retrieve the trident's coordinates.
-Meanwhile, Orm imprisons Vulko, and coerces the Kingdom of the Fishermen to pledge their allegiance to him by killing their king.
+She and Arthur journey to the fallen Kingdom of the Deserters, hidden under the Sahara, where the Trident was forged, and unlock a holographic message that leads them to Sicily, where they retrieve the trident's coordinates.
+Meanwhile, Orm imprisons Vulko and coerces the Kingdom of the Fishermen to pledge their allegiance to him by killing their king.

 Rechristening himself as "Black Manta", David battles Arthur, but is defeated.
-Arthur and Mera fend off amphibious monsters of the Trench, and a wormhole transports them to an uncharted sea at the center of the Earth.
+Traveling out to sea on a stolen boat, Arthur and Mera fend off amphibious monsters of the Trench, and a wormhole transports them to an uncharted sea at the center of the Earth.
 They are reunited with Atlanna, who survived and escaped into the uncharted sea but could not find her way back.
-Arthur faces the Karathen, a mythical sea monster and guardian of the Trident; it allows him to claim the Trident, which grants him control over the seven seas.
-Orm leads his army against the Kingdom of the Brine to declare himself Ocean Master, while in turn, Arthur leads an army of marine creatures against him.
+Arthur faces the Karathen, a mythical sea monster and guardian of the Trident; after proving his worth, it allows him to claim the Trident, which grants him control over the seven seas.
+Orm leads his army against the Kingdom of the Brine to declare himself Ocean Master, while in turn, Arthur leads an army of marine creatures, including Karathen and the Trench, against him.
 Orm's followers embrace Arthur as the true king upon learning that he wields Atlan's trident.
 Arthur spares Orm's life after beating him in a duel, and Orm accepts his imprisonment after discovering that Arthur rescued their mother.
 Atlanna reunites with Thomas, while Arthur ascends to the throne.

 In a mid-credits scene, Manta is saved by Dr. Stephen Shin, a marine scientist and conspiracy theorist obsessed with Atlantis, and agrees to lead Shin there in exchange for help in his revenge on Arthur.